hpi-swa-teaching/TabletopUI/README.md

 ### Fight Mode
 When the gamemaster is selected, one can choose to begin an initiative roll.
 The command to start an initiative roll is ```start fight```.
 After this command, all players except the gamemaster may now roll a dice to determine their fight position.
 Not all players have to roll the dice.
-The gamemaster ends the dice roll round with ``finalise initiative``.
+The gamemaster ends the dice roll round with ``finalize initiative``.
 Now, the fight begins and the players can roll the dice in the order which appears in the pop up player list.
-At any time the gamemaster can remove players from the fight via the command The command ```remove [playername]```.
+At any time the gamemaster can remove players from the fight via the command ```remove [playername]```.
 To end the fight and return to the default mode the gamemaster can use ```end fight```.

 ### Add NPCs
-NPCs can be added during the entire fight through the side bar.
+NPCs can be added during the entire game through the side bar.
 To do this, a valid name must be entered in the provided input field and then the "Add NPC" button must be pressed.

 ## Contributors of [TabletopUI](https://github.com/hpi-swa-teaching/TabletopUI)